Mississippi County business marks 50 years with massive patriotic mura...

 “He (Byrd) told me about what he envisioned, and we went through the budgeting and design and what have you,” Harvey recalled.
 “Fifty years is a big deal.
 I’m happy to be a part of that and help them celebrate.”

-“Delta Growers Association is excited about building on to our legacy of the last 50 years, and we look forward to being here for the 50 years and beyond,” DGA CEO/general manager Erik Guy said.
+“Delta Growers Association is excited about building on to our legacy of the last 50 years, and we look forward to being here for the next 50 years and beyond,” DGA CEO/general manager Erik Guy said.

 The DGA cooperative was formed in 1974 by a group of local producers looking to pool their buying power and establish a local business that could meet their needs in the future, according to Guy.